tomasdevelopment/Automation-Flows-with-Python-/SQL + Python/hogwarts_db_comparison/readme.md

 ## Usage

-Make a request to the Azure Function endpoint:
+Make a request to the Azure Function endpoint or curl your local if testing on local azure extensions curl -v -X POST "http://localhost:7071/api/http_trigger" :
 ```
 GET /api/compare_spells
 ```